- A Guide to Chemotherapy

 - More information from your American Cancer Society

-These are some words that you may hear your health care team use.
+These are some words that you may hear your cancer care team use.

 Alopecia (AL-o-PEE-shuh): Hair loss, which can be all over the body.
 It’s often caused by chemo, and hair usually grows back after treatment ends.

 Anemia (uh-nee-me-uh): Having too few red blood cells or a low red blood cell count.
 Symptoms of anemia include feeling tired, weak, and short of breath.

 Anti-emetic (an-tee-ih-MEH-tik or an-tie-ih-MEH-tik): A drug that prevents or relieves nausea and vomiting

 Benign (be-nine): Non-cancerous, or not cancer

 Blood cell count: A count of the number of cells in a given sample of blood.
 Red blood cells, white blood cells, and platelets are most often counted for this lab test, also called a complete blood count or CBC.

 Bone marrow: The inner, spongy tissue of bones where blood cells are made